franzip/dotfiles/README.md

 Please refer to [Mathias' awesome docs](https://github.com/mathiasbynens/dotfiles).
 Pretty much everything there applies here too.

 In order to work, some things (vim and sublime text) require you to fork the repo on your Dropbox root folder (see more below).

 Besides the "usual" installs, there are also additional scripts to set up additional stuff (gems, node_modules, etc).

 ## Please read this.
 Carefully.

-Everyone has their own taste. *DO NOT proceed to install anything before you read the source* or you'll end up messing your system with settings you don't like (yeah you can always revert, but you'll be wasting time).
+Everyone has their own taste. **DO NOT proceed to install anything before you read the source** or you'll end up messing your system with settings you don't like (yeah you can always revert, but you'll be wasting time).

 ### Sublime Text 3
 I added my Sublime Text 3 config folder ([which I like to keep synced through Dropbox on different machines](https://packagecontrol.io/docs/syncing)).

 If you like my ST3 settings it would be ideal for you to clone/fork the repo directly on your Dropbox: that way you are ready to go.
 Otherwise, just comment out/remove the sublime section in the .osx file.

-A lot of plugins I use have node/gems dependencies, so ST3 will complain if they aren't installed.
+Several plugins have node/gems dependencies, so ST3 will complain if they aren't installed.

 ### Vim
 Vundle has been added to Vim (I tried to make .vimrc more modular following [this example](https://github.com/ddellaquila/dd-vim), so you'll find additional config files in .vim/modules).
 The install-deps script will provide to install Vundle, so before you ask, you don't need to install it manually.

 If you want to use my plugin list, you just need to run :PluginInstall the first time you load vim and Vundle will work its the magic.
 You can also run "vim +PluginInstall +qall" from the prompt to achieve the same result.